habnabit/pycon2014/description.rst

 Twisted is a perpetually evolving library; new idioms for common tasks frequently emerge.
 However, almost every interface for extending existing protocols requires subclassing--even newer protocol implementations like AMP.
-Parsley's new stream protoocl parsing support strives to make writing implementations of new stream protocols trivial as well as not requiring extension of these new implementations to involve subclassing.
+Parsley's new stream protocol parsing support strives to make writing implementations of new stream protocols trivial as well as not requiring extension of these new implementations to involve subclassing.